- Fleas are extremely common on cats and cause physical discomfort as well as potentially transmitting diseases in some regions.

 Controlling these parasites requires a two pronged approach:

 Kill fleas and ticks that are already present— Check your cat frequently for fleas and ticks.
 If any are found, the first step is to use an insecticide to kill the fleas and ticks.
 There are a number of products that can rapidly kill fleas and ticks.
-They include insecticidal shampoos, topical sprays and systemic insecticides given orally.
+They include insecticidal shampoos, topical sprays and short acting systemic insecticides given orally.
 All are effective but they only kill the pests on your pet at the time they are treated or for very short time periods after treatment.

 Make sure you ask your veterinarian for a recommendation of a product to kill existing fleas and ticks.
 Be extremely certain to follow labeled instructions and never use a product on cats that is not labeled for cats.

 Prevent future fleas and ticks— So now you have killed the fleas and ticks on your cat.
 The next step is to prevent re-infestation.
 This may require a change in your cat’s lifestyle.
 Cats that are kept indoors are far less prone to being attacked by external parasites, however, in households with both dogs and cats, even indoor cats can still be exposed.